XenitAB/xenitab.github.io/docs/xkf/developer-guide/scheduling-scaling.md

 scheduling duration may increase if multiple Horizontal Pod Autoscalers were to increase the replica count at the same time, as new Nodes would have to be provisioned first.
 In this case the queue would grow while waiting for more capacity in the cluster.
 Some applications may be more critical than others for the survival of a product.
 Waiting for the applications turn may not be the optimal solution if other applications have no problem waiting a bit longer to start running.

 Setting Priority Class to a Pod can help the scheduler decide which Pods are more important and should be assigned to a Node first.
-In XKS there are three Priority Classes available.
+In XKF there are three Priority Classes available.

 * `tenant-low`
 * `tenant-medium`